scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 help us gain insight to this question.
 To do this, we use a predictive modeling approach.
 We train a logistic regression model on a binary outcome, using only drug users and non-drug users.
-For consistency, we use the same text representation we've used up to this point—TF-IDF weights on unigrams, bigrams, and trigrams.
+For consistency, we use the same text representation we've used up to this point—tf-idf weights on unigrams, bigrams, and trigrams.
 In addition, we balance the classes by randomly sampling 6,859 accounts from the non-drug user population.
 We then predict class labels on the unknown group.